ElanMedoff/personal-site/_posts/parent-aware-and-parent-agnostic-children.md

 }
 ```

-Inline null checking takes advantage of React's flexibility to accept expressions that resolve to `null` or `undefined` and gracefully (i.e. without throwing an error) render nothing.
+With optional chaining in place, when `data` is `null`, accessing `data?.price` will return `undefined` instead of throwing an error.
+This pattern takes advantage of the fact that, if an expression passed to a `{}` in React "resolves" to `null` or `undefined`, React will gracefully (i.e. without throwing an error) render nothing.

 ## A more complicated case

 Optional chaining works fine for simple cases like above, but what about when we want to perform actions on the data that depend on its type?
-Consider:
+Consider if we'd like to format the `price` field to two decimal places:

 ```tsx
 function Parent() {